SS Navajo Victory: Korean War

-SS Navajo Victory served as a United States Merchant Marine vessel during the Korean War.
+Navajo Victory served as a United States Merchant Marine vessel during the Korean War.
 It made nine trips to Korea between November 18, 1950 and December 23, 1952 transporting mail, food, and other supplies, and assisted in the transport of the 140th Tank Battalion.
 Merchant marine ships transported roughly 75% of all personnel to Korea.

 Menestheus rescue

-On April 16, 1953, Navajo Victory received a distress call from the cargo ship Menestheus, a 7,800-ton British freighter.
-Menestheus had departed Balboa, Canal Zone, on April 5 en route to Long Beach Harbor with a cargo of rice.
-An explosion in the engine room (which occurred when the Menestheus was about 90 miles northwest of Magdalena Bay and 130 miles west of Baja California) started a fire which forced the crew to abandon ship.
-The crew of 80, who were in the lifeboats by the time of Navajo Victorys arrival, were rescued by the Navajo Victory and taken to San Diego.
-The Navajo Victory towed the Menestheus for nearly 500 miles but was eventually forced to abandon her.Long Beach Independent from Long Beach, California · Page 8, April 17, 1953Navajo Victory sat idle in Astoria, Oregon until 1966.
+On April 16, 1953, Navajo Victory received a distress call from the motor ship Menestheus, a 7,800-ton British freighter.
+Menestheus had left Balboa, Panama, on April 5 en route to Osaka with a cargo of rice.
+When Menestheus was about 90 miles northwest of Magdalena Bay and 130 miles west of Baja California, an auxiliary generator exploded in her engine room, starting a fire that forced the crew to abandon ship.
+The crew of 81 was in the lifeboats by the time Navajo Victory arrived.
+Navajo Victory rescued them and took them to San Diego.
+Navajo Victory towed Menestheus for nearly 500 miles, but was eventually forced to abandon her.

+Navajo Victory lay idle in Astoria, Oregon until 1966.